 It doesn't matter what the Congress does.

-So the Republicans ought to take the occasion here and distance themselves from what's going on, stop this mad dash to amnesty and stand up for themselves and start drawing distinctions between who they are and what the Democrats are, because there a majority of people does not support what's happening.
+So the Republicans ought to take the occasion here and distance themselves from what's going on, stop this mad dash to amnesty and stand up for themselves and start drawing distinctions between who they are and what the Democrats are, because a majority of people does not support what's happening.

-Even if the Republicans don't want to be conservatives, they still, theoretically, are the opposition party.
+I don't get, I don't, even if the Republicans don't want to be conservatives, they still, theoretically, are the opposition party.

 They still, I would think, want to beat Democrats, even if they don't want to be conservatives.